isomerpages/mccy-iccs/_programme-and-speakers/Sessions/Breakout Session – Cohesion 3: Youth Work Initiatives.md

 <img src="/images/Julia%20Walsh.png"
      style="width:50%" />

 **Mr Shukul Raaj Kumar
-Chairperson, Inter-Religious Organisation Youth Committee
+Chairperson, Inter-Religious Organisation Youth Committee**

-Farahnaz Ali Ghodsinia was born and raised in the Philippines.
-Farah graduated Magna Cum Laude from the University of the Philippines-Diliman with a degree in Broadcast Communications.
-Currently she is working to pursue her graduate studies while serving as the Peace Ambassador to the Office of the Philippine Presidential Adviser on the Peace Process.
+Shukul Raaj Kumar is currently the Chairperson of the Inter-Religious Organisation Youth Committee.
+A Certified Scrum Master, he is also the Vice-Chairperson leading the Programmes team in Hindu Youth Network, that falls under the auspices of Hindu Endowment Board.
+He will also be doing his Masters in International Relations in August 2022 from the S. Rajaratnam School of International Studies (RSIS) in Nanyang Technological University.

 <img src="/images/Paul%20Hedges.jpg"
      style="width:50%" />

-<p style="color:#2B3062"><b>Moderator:</b></p>**Associate Professor Paul Hedges
-Associate Professor, Studies in Inter-Religious Relations in Plural Societies Programme
-S. Rajaratnam School of International Studies, Nanyang Technological University, Singapore**

-Paul Hedges was previously a Reader in Interreligious Studies at the University of Winchester, United Kingdom, and has worked at or lectured in other British, Canadian, European, and Chinese universities.
-He is co-editor of Interreligious Studies and Intercultural Theology, editor-in-chief of the Occasional Paper series Interreligious Relations, and sits on the editorial board of a number of other journal and book series.
-He publishes widely in interreligious studies, religious studies, and theology.
+<p style="color:#2B3062"><b>Moderator:</b></p>**Mr Abbas Ali Mohamed Irshad
+Founder, Roses of Peace**

+Abbas Ali Mohamed Irshad is tackling the issue of apathy towards religious harmony among young people in Singapore with his inter-faith nonprofit group Roses of Peace.
+He encourages them to engage in difficult conversations about religion, a crucial topic in multi-ethnic Singapore, and other issues they face such as the rising cost of living and the mismatch between skills and job opportunities.